G-Core/product-documentation/documentation/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing.md

    --1--Edit: "edit-a-dns-record"
    --1--Delete: "delete-a-dns-record"
 pageTitle: Managing DNS records in advanced mode | Gcore
-pageDescription: Learn how to add, edit and delete DNS records in the advanced interface mode with Geo Proximity and Geobalancing.
+pageDescription: Learn how to add, edit, and delete DNS records in the advanced interface mode with Geo Proximity and Geobalancing.
 ---
 # Manage DNS records (advanced interface mode with dynamic response)

-This article explains how to create DNS record sets (RRSets) in the advanced mode of <a href="https://gcore.com/dns" target="_blank">Gcore DNS Hosting</a>.
-Interface mode differences are described in the "<a href="https://gcore.com/docs/dns/about-gcore-dns" target="_blank">About Gcore DNS</a>" article.
+This article explains how to create DNS record sets (RRSets) in <a href="https://gcore.com/dns" target="_blank">Gcore DNS Hosting</a> advanced mode.
+Interface mode differences are described in our article <a href="https://gcore.com/docs/dns/about-gcore-dns" target="_blank">about Gcore DNS</a>.

+To check if advanced mode is enabled, navigate to the DNS section of the Gcore Customer Portal.
+Ensure the toggle is enabled/green in order to continue managing DNS records according to this guide:

 <img src="https://assets.gcore.pro/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing/12986908920977.png" alt="Manage DNS records" width="80%">